‘I’ll accept gracefully’: Dolly Parton changes her mind on Rock Hall induction - NewsBreak

 In March, Dolly said she was grateful to be nominated but didn’t feel she was worthy, and didn’t want to take anyone’s place.

 At the time she tweeted , “I’m extremely flattered and grateful to be nominated for the Rock & Roll Hall of Fame, I don’t feel that I’ve earned that right.
-I really don’t want votes to be split because of me so I must respectfully bow out.”‘There’s blood everywhere:’ Woman recalls traumatic night after man destroyed her home
+I really don’t want votes to be split because of me so I must respectfully bow out.”

 Now, Dolly has had a change of heart.